Sangamesh06/obsidian/Myvault/officework/feed/createanewargo workflowfornew customer.md

+note : do not use capital letter in the name of workflow or workflow template if already present append v3 to the same

 copy a file according to enviornment and paste in cronworkflow for cron_workflow folder and change name according to sitekey and env

 changes need to be done in workflow template (3 places)